hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/126_vedantism.md

 them; therefore I shall take up the common grounds, the essential principles of all these sects which every Hindu must believe.

-The first is the question of creation, that this nature, Prakriti, Mâyâ is infinite, without beginning.
+The first is the question of creation, that this nature, Prakriti, Māyā is infinite, without beginning.
 It is not that this world was created the other day, not that a God came and created the world and since that time has been sleeping; for that cannot be.
 The creative energy is still